Skip to main content

 R?: Random

-Ramp 1 is horizontal, Ramp 2 is vertical.
-Phase 1 controls speed, Phase 2 controls depth.
+Ramp 1 video waveform is horizontal, Ramp 2 is vertical.
+Phase 1 controls speed.
+Phase 2 controls depth, which is the amplitude of the chaotic waveforms.

 Scrolls: Random mode, Phase 2 clockwise